AlexHowansky/ork-hero-templates/README.md

 Ork HERO Templates use JavaScript to render active features in real time.

+### Embedded Portrait

+If a portrait image is provided, it will be embedded directly in the HTML file.
+There is no need to save the portrait image file separately alongside the HTML file.
+(Note that HERO Designer will still export the portrait image as a separate file.
+It is not needed.)

 ### Light and Dark Mode

 Both light and dark modes are available on the same sheet.
 Press `t` to toggle between them.